auroris/DrowTranslatascan/README.md

 ### Word List

 The Drow word list included in this project is licensed under **Tel'Mithrim/Brian Sidharta's Software License Version 1.0**.
-See [WORDLIST_LICENSE](WORDLIST_LICENSE) for details.
+See WORDLIST_LICENSE.md for details.

-> "This product includes software developed by Tel'Mithrim (http://www.grey-company.org/)."

 ## Acknowledgments